-Though one would think the sprawling Palm Jumierah is already saturated with swanky hotels, there seems to be no shortage of new ones opening there doors on what seems to be a daily basis.
-Most pass All Mouth DXB by without much interest (being based in downtown it takes something rather noteworthy to drag me that far down Sheikh Zayed Road) However the new opening of the Viceroy was an exception to that (fairly flimsy) rule.
+Though one would think the sprawling Palm Jumierah is already more than saturated with swanky hotels.
+There seems to be no shortage of new ones opening their doors on what seems to be a daily basis.
+Most pass All Mouth DXB by without much interest being based in downtown it takes something rather noteworthy to drag me that far down Sheikh Zayed Road.
+However the new opening of the Viceroy was an exception to that, fairly flimsy, rule.

 Inside the atmosphere is relaxed yet luxurious.
 Décor is modern and sleek, yet a myriad of natural colours and paired back styling keep it from being too try hard.

 We were greeted by an earnest, friendly waiter who was quick to get us some drinks organised and promptly disappeared to fetch water.
-He was gone quite some time when our water arrived with another (equally earnest) waitress and in confusion was placed in the neighbouring tables cooler bucket and left there, neither open nor poured.
+He was gone quite some time when our water arrived with another (equally earnest) waitress and with much confusion was placed in the neighbouring table’s cooler bucket and left there, neither open nor poured.
+Well made Negroni’s were served, inexplicably, in Martini glasses.

-Our first course was Quattro Passi’s signature dish of squid taglitelle: a cold dish with ribbons of soft, melt in the mouth squid sparingly dressed with the lightest of sauces; a true triumph of simplicity done extremely well.
-The squid was accompanied by a burrata salad to share for the table, rocket, tomatoes and two of the biggest rounds of burratta I’ve ever seen.
-If anything the burratta salad was the biggest let down of the evening, the tomatoes were bland, anaemic, winter tomatoes and the burrata wasn’t as fresh as it should have been, meaning the cream from the middle didn’t flow and puddle as it could have but stayed rather solid and had a more mousse-like texture.
+Our first course was Quattro Passi’s signature dish of squid tagliatelle: chilled ribbons of soft, melt in the mouth squid sparingly enrobed with light ivory sauce; a true triumph of simplicity done extremely well.
+A burrata salad was the biggest let down of the evening, despite the season, the tomatoes had the bland, anaemic sadness of forced winter growth, devoid of sun and therefore joy.
+The burrata wasn’t as fresh as it should be, the cream didn’t flow and puddle as it should, but instead stood statue still even wen probed with hopeful polished silverware.

 Though the staff still appear to be suffering from first day nerves and allowing themselves to make silly mistakes, the flow of the venue isn’t so easily disturbed.
 The overall atmosphere of ease and peace is maintained by the effortless excellence in the food and the stunning surroundings.
-There are growing pains, and no hiding them, but Quattro Passi shows promise and stands to be a new-found-regular spot for myself and SO.
-Bravo.
+There are growing pains, and no hiding them, but Quattro Passi shows promise and stands to be a new-found-regular spot.

 Quattro Passi, The Viceroy Hotel